ezlove8/SF_Crime_Data_Kaggle_Comp/README.md

 # SF_Crime_Data_Kaggle_Comp
 Code used for visualizing and modeling San Francisco Crime data from Kaggle competition

-Data was taken from https://www.kaggle.com/c/sf-crime file xgboost.R contains script with quick data preparation and modeling
+Data was taken from https://www.kaggle.com/c/sf-crime.
+-File xgboost.R contains script with data preparation and modeling using gradient boosted model -Flie PGH_Data_Science_Kaggle_Comp.Rmd is a markdown containing code for data cleanup, visualizations and a simple logistic regression model.